Overview and Instructions

 B. Selecting Materials for the Collection

-1. Forward CHOICE cards and other relevant selection materials (i.e. catalogs, book reviews, journal articles, etc.) to the departmental liaison.
+- Forward relevant selection materials (i.e. catalogs, book reviews, journal articles, etc.) to the departmental liaison.

-2. Use a variety of selection tools: CHOICE cards, Best Books for Academic Libraries, Books in Print, bibliographies, and Best Of lists such as Library Journals Best Consumer Health Books of 2004.
+- Use a variety of selection tools: Best Books for Academic Libraries, Books in Print, bibliographies, and Best Of lists such as Library Journals Best Consumer Health Books of 2004.

-3. In addition to the CHOICE cards, recommend titles from Books in Print or WorldCat.
-These databases can sometimes be the best resources for departments in need of assistance.
+- Recommend titles to the departmental liaison.
+Databases like Books in Print or WorldCat can sometimes be the best resources for departments in need of assistance.

 C. Evaluating the Collection